 Welcome to the Renewable Energy Systems group, led by Prof. Evelina Trutnevyte, at the University of Geneva.
 Our scientific activities revolve around three themes:

 - Socio-technical energy solutions: We search for system-level energy solutions that are techno-economically feasible, environmentally desirable, acceptable and realistically implementable in the society.
-Our perspective is thus different from most of our peers because we go beyond hypothetical techno-economic solutions to the real-world ones.
+Our perspective is thus different from most of our peers because we go beyond techno-economic solutions to the real-world ones.

 We are based at the University of Geneva, Faculty of Science, Section of Earth and Environmental Sciences, Department F.-A. Forel for Environmental and Aquatic Sciences, and the Institute for Environmental Sciences.
 Thus, we are part of over a dozen and still growing number of scientific groups that work on energy across various disciplines at the University of Geneva.

 We are ideally located in Geneva.
 The city itself takes ambitious pioneering action in promoting renewable energy as well as hosts multiple international organizations that foster global transition.
-The on-going implementation of the Swiss Energy Strategy 2050 also provides an exciting setting to investigate the actual transition to renewable energy systems.
+The on-going implementation of the Swiss Energy Strategy 2050 also provides an exciting setting to investigate the transition to renewable energy systems.